805603/The-Integrative-Cognitive-Architecture-ICA-V1.a/README.md

 - **COPYRIGHT** – Copyright statement
 - **NOTICE** – Notices required for distribution

+---

 ## Licensing

-This repository uses a **dual‑license structure**:
+This repository uses a dual‑license structure:

 - **LICENSE** governs the architecture, code, and technical content.
 - **LICENSE-DOCS** governs the documentation, diagrams, and written explanations.
 - **COPYRIGHT** asserts authorship and ownership.
 - **NOTICE** provides required legal notices for redistribution.

-All licensing files are already included in the repository root and apply to this README as well.
+All licensing files are included in the repository root and apply to this README as well.

+---

 ## Intended Audience